-If you’ve ever wanted to spend a year immersed in contemporary poetry, meet and talk to acclaimed writers and scholars, then the Lannan Fellows Program will be of interest to you.In concert with the Folger Shakespeare Library’s O.B.
-Hardison Poetry Series, Lannan Center offers Georgetown graduate and undergraduate students a chance to attend poetry readings and performances, informal seminars and catered dinners with visiting writers, where they may socialize with guest artists and other figures from the poetry community.
-You do not have to be a poet to apply for the fellowship, but you should have an vested interest in poetry and the way it operates in our world.
+If you’ve ever wanted to spend a year immersed in contemporary poetry/fiction/non-fiction then the Lannan Fellows Program will be of interest to you.
+The Lannan Center offers Georgetown graduate and undergraduate students the opportunity to attend readings and talks, as well as private seminars and dinners where they will meet and interact with acclaimed visiting writers.
+You do not have to be a poet or writer to apply for the fellowship, but you should have a vested interest in contemporary poetry, fiction, and non-fiction, and the way they operate in our world.

-For further information, please contact Lannan Readings and Talks Series Director Professor Carolyn Forché or Lannan Center Program Coordinator Patricia Guzman.
+For further information, please contact Director of Programs, Patricia Guzman.

 How to Apply

-Again, you do not need to be a poet to apply to the program, but you should have had some prior acquaintance with the practice or the study of the arts (in or outside of class) in order to benefit fully from the year’s events.
+Again, you do not need to be a poet or writer to apply to the program, but you should have had some prior acquaintance with the practice or the study of the arts (in or outside of class) in order to benefit fully from the year’s events.
 You should demonstrate a firm interest in contemporary arts and letters and must show evidence of a serious commitment to independent study.